dimfeld/website/posts/sveltekit_with_storybook.md

 In the process I found that some workarounds are needed to get things to work with SvelteKit, so this sums up everything I learned about getting it to actually work.

+If you don't want to read the whole process, feel free to [skip to the end](#summing-it-up), where I sum it up and provide a sample Github repository with all the fixes.

 Once you have [set up a SvelteKit project](https://kit.svelte.dev/docs#introduction-getting-started), the easiest way to add Storybook is with the `npx sb init` command.
 This installer will detect the project type and install all the necessary dependencies and configuration files.

+# First Run

 Ok, let's try it!